 What Property Managers Need To Know About Apartment Building Master Key System Lawsuits

 In the past year or so I have received several inquiries from property managers in charge of large apartment complexes about deactivating master key systems.
 It turns out that the issue here is about hiring practices rather than locks.
-Sadly, there have been several recent cases where vendors working for property management companies have used a master key they were given access to in order to commit a crime.
+Sadly, there have been several recent cases where vendors working for property management companies have used a master key they were given access to in order to commit crimes.

 Part of this can be solved with regard to locksmiths by checking if they have their Locksmith License from the California Department of Consumer Affairs.
 For part of the process of getting this license is that a person working as a locksmith in the State of California cannot have any felony convictions.